 Some tools are just as important as your editor and favorite computer language.
 So it is with source control.
-We use git for source control.
-Here’s what you really need to know to use it.
+Here’s what you really need to know to be effective with git.

 We make chat and communication software, so understanding message queues helps a lot.

 Loading data is something we do a lot.
-Understanding the two common patterns for doing so can save you a lot of time and approach it consistently, and confidently.
+Understanding the two common patterns for doing so can save you a lot of time and help you approach data consistently, and confidently.

 If you haven’t spent a lot of time with SQL, you are doomed to reinvent the database poorly.
 You don’t have to be a DB admin, but being comfortable at an SQL prompt will help you build better software.
 While we do use No-SQL in some of our products, most of the time the right answer is SQLite or Postgres depending on the application.